Sikang-Hu/Notes/LeetCode/graph.md

 First of all, we have if a graph has a eulerian circuit, the circuit is also a eulerian path, which can also be found by the algorithm for Eulerian path.
 The complexity of this algorithm is $O(E)$.

 The main idea of Hierholzer is:

+the stepwise construction of the Eulerian cycle by connecting disjunctive circles:

 1. First check whether there is an Eulerian path by degree
 2. find the start node
 3. Begin from the start node to perform dfs: for each unused outgoing edge enter the destination node, after exhausted all outgoing edge, add current node to the beginning of the path